 To learn more about IFTTT and to try it out for yourself, click this link to the IFTTT website.

 I have only recently started making use of Trello for working through my gaming backlog.
-It has fast become one of my favorite productivity apps that I use on a daily basis.
+It has fast become one of my favorite productivity apps for gamers that I use on a daily basis.

 Trello is a free to use application that allows you to track all of your tasks and activities in a visual way.